Last updated March 19, 2019

 Kayaking is an intricate dance of strokes, maneuvers and balance between person, boat and paddle.
 Although it requires a certain degree of arm and core strength, it’s a sport that almost anyone can master with a bit of practice.

 Before entering the water, it’s helpful to know a few things.
-REI has a number of kayaking resources that can help paddlers of all skill levels, while Discovery and Livestrong offer kayaking tips for beginners.
+REI has a number of kayaking resources that can help paddlers of all skill levels.
 And after years of watching kayakers traverse Lake Union, Meyer has some suggestions for anyone kayaking in Seattle.

 1. Dress for the water, not the weather.